 Technical Writing will assist students with various correspondence modes, for example: reports, proposals, and other communications that require particular formats.
 Students will learn communication processes across technological fields along with correct form and tonality.
-They will also learn how to conduct a job search by means of written and oral communications.
-They will review and practice
+They will also learn how to

-FIN 305 Business Finance
+FIN 305 Business Finance 4.5